Turkey

 “Focusing on skills helps individuals acquire competencies for specific job roles; however, neglecting a broader educational perspective may limit their social and cultural development.
 Therefore, a balance between skills development and education should be maintained, ensuring that the learning process not only prepares individuals for the labour market but also contributes to their personal growth”.

-Artificial Intelligence (AI) is used in the internal work of the organisation, for example, for communication and dissemination of educational projects, for example, on STEM issues.
+Artificial Intelligence (AI) is used in the internal work of the organisation, for example, for communication and dissemination of educational projects on STEM (Science, Technology, Engineering, and Mathematics) issues.

-UHBÖDER agrees that the PIAAC results are representative of the situation in their country.
+UHBÖDER agrees the PIAAC results are representative of the situation in their country.

-The organisation states project funding, program funding (contracts of education authorities with learning providers to deliver certain learning programs/courses to certain target groups) and operating grants/structural funding as the main funding sources.
-Contribution paid by employers and Paid Training Leave are also included.
+• programme funding (contracts of education authorities with learning providers to deliver certain learning programmes/courses to certain target groups)

 Turkey 2020